Adhamxiii/Favorite-Sports-Teams-Survey-Analysis/README.md

 ## Key Findings

-1. **Popular Teams:** The survey revealed that "Al Ahly" and "Zamalek" were among the most favored sports teams.
+1. **Popular Teams:** The survey revealed that "Al Ahly" was among the most favored sports teams.
 2. **Demographic Patterns:** Gender and age were found to have significant associations with preferences and behaviors related to sports teams.
 3. **Correlations:** Several interesting correlations were found between variables such as age, frequency of watching games, importance of winning, motivation to support the team, and feeling when losing.